“Hard skills get you hired, but no soft skills will get you fired.”

 How Do You List Your Soft Skills On Your Resume?

-You’re probably looking at the enormous soft skills list above and wondering how to put all that on your resume.
+You’re probably looking at the enormous list above and wondering how to put all that on your resume.

 When it comes to listing resume skills, there are a number of ways to approach this.
-The simplest way of all is to just list your soft skills in your skills section alongside your hard skills.
+The simplest way of all is to just list all your skills together in one section.

 But wait, it doesn’t have to be.